Beliavsky/Fortran-with-ChatGPT/Arrays.md

 **and you try to access an element of x with subscript outside the range of 1 through 5?**

 If you try to access an element of an array with a subscript (index) that is outside the declared range of the array, your program will likely crash or produce unexpected results.

-In Fortran, array bounds are checked at runtime.
-If you try to access an array element that is outside the valid range, you'll usually get a runtime error.

 For example, consider this Fortran program:

 ```Fortran